 - If you’re feeling pretty crummy right now, have you tried reducing how many days a week and how long you’re working out?
 Have you tried experimenting with other ways of working out?
 Less might be more right now

-- At Paragon Training Methods, we provide evidence-based workouts that are intelligently programmed around helping you achieve your goals while also prioritizing your recovery, health, and wellbeing.
-This affords you the opportunity to feel great, perform well, and look damn good
+- We have evidence-based workouts that are intelligently programmed around helping you achieve your goals while also prioritizing your recovery, health, and wellbeing.
+This affords you the opportunity go get the best of all worlds and feel great, perform well, and look damn good